AGH-Skylink/ChronaFlow/README.md

 # ChronaFlow

-## Cognitive Assessment for Subjective Time Perception
+## App for measuring Subjective Time Perception

-ChronaFlow is a mobile application that provides a suite of cognitive assessment tools designed to measure Subjective Time Perception (STP).
-The app enables users to perform simple tests that measure different aspects of time perception and provides immediate feedback on performance.
+ChronaFlow is a simple web/mobile app for running short tests that measure how people feel and estimate time.
+You take quick tasks, get immediate feedback, and can track how your perception changes over time.

 ## Features

-- **Multiple Test Types**: Three different cognitive tests to assess various aspects of time perception
+* Three test types targeting different aspects of subjective time perception
-- **Results History**: View and analyze your performance history for each test
+* History view for checking past scores
-- **Data Export**: Export your test results as CSV files for further analysis
+* CSV export for digging into your data
-- **Note Taking**: Add notes to test results for tracking contextual information
+* Optional notes for adding context to specific test runs

 ## Available Tests

 ### Regularity Test

-Test your ability to maintain a regular rhythm by tapping at consistent 1-second intervals.
-This measures your internal clock's stability.
+You tap every second, trying to stay as close as possible to a stable rhythm.
+Good for checking the consistency of your internal clock.

 ### Passive Test

-A visual exposure test where you observe an object for a random duration, then estimate how long it was displayed using a slider.
+You watch an object for a random amount of time, then guess how long it was shown using a slider.

 ### Active Test

-View an object for a random duration, then actively reproduce that same duration by holding down a button, testing your time perception accuracy.
+You see an object for a random duration, then try to recreate that duration by holding a button.

 ## Installation

 ### Prerequisites

-- Node.js (18.0 or later)
+* Node.js 18+
-- Yarn or npm package manager
+* Yarn or npm

-### Setup Instructions
+### Setup

 1. Clone the repository: